daormar/debasher/doc/design_doc_resident.md

 How a batch run is going is read from its run directory, whatever the
 scheduler: with the built-in one, `debasher_exec` waits for the program to end, but with SLURM it only submits the jobs, and ends at once.
-So the launcher thread writes the PID of `debasher_exec` into the run directory, `launcher.pid`, its output going to `launcher.log`, and once `debasher_exec` has ended well (the file `submitted`), asks `debasher_status` on the run directory, at most once every `STATUS_CHECK_INTERVAL_SECS`, until nothing of
+So `observe()` writes the PID of `debasher_exec` into the run directory, `launcher.pid`, its output going to `launcher.log`, and once `debasher_exec` has ended well (the file `submitted`), asks `debasher_status` on the run directory, at most once every `STATUS_CHECK_INTERVAL_SECS`, until nothing of